KDAR

-KDAR (98.3 MHz, "The Word") is a commercial FM radio station licensed to Oxnard, California, and serving the Oxnard-Ventura and Santa Barbara radio markets.
-It is owned by the Salem Media Group and it broadcasts a Christian talk and teaching radio format.
-It uses brokered programming where hosts buy their time on the air and may seek donations to their ministries during their programs.
-National religious leaders heard on KDAR include John MacArthur, Jim Daly, Alistair Begg, Chuck Swindoll, Charles Stanley and David Jeremiah.
-Updates are provided by SRN News.
+KDAR (98.3 FM, "The Word") is a commercial radio station licensed to Oxnard, California, and serving the Oxnard-Ventura and Santa Barbara radio markets.
+It is owned by the Salem Media Group and it broadcasts a Christian radio format.

 KDAR has an effective radiated power (ERP) of 1,500 watts.
 The transmitter is on Red Mountain Fire Road in Ventura.
 Programming is also heard on 3,700-watt FM booster station KDAR-1 (98.3) in Santa Barbara, located atop Gibraltar Peak just outside the city.